Its glory faded, decaying modern Rome 'needs a miracle'

 With grass running wild by the kerbsides and graffiti spreading like garish vines along buildings, Marino this month put together a 500-strong taskforce of employees and volunteers to help clean up Rome's neglected green spaces.

 "Rome is falling apart at the seams," the city's main newspaper, Il Messaggero, lamented on its frontpage last week.
-On an inside page it reported a rat infestation in the centre.
+On an inside page it reported a rat infestation in the center.

 A 2013 European Commission survey placed Rome last out of 28 EU capitals in the rankings for the efficiency of city services.
 Despite its fine cuisine and sunny climate, Rome came second to last for quality-of-life satisfaction.
 Athens was bottom.